skaudrey/ml_algorithm/README.md

 2. Andrew Ng.
 CS229.
 Stanford, 2012.
 3. Raschka S. Python Machine Learning[M].
 Packt Publishing, 2014.
 4. Feifie Li et al. CS231n.
 Stanford, 2017.
-5. Blogs etc. The details are listed in the files of derivation.
+5. Blogs etc. The details of which are listed in the derivation files of each packages.